South Africa is the largest abuser of Mandrax in the world.

 Symptoms of excessive use

 Nausea, vomiting and stomach pains are not unusual.
 A user will often have red, glazed or puffy eyes, especially if the Mandrax is taken together with dagga.
-Smoking of the “Bottle neck” causes the distinctive stains on the palm of the hand of a Mandrax user.
+Smoking of the “Bottleneck” causes distinctive stains on the palm of a Mandrax user.

-Increased usage in order to achieve the same effects as before is usually the first sign of a full scale addiction developing.
+Increased usage to achieve the same effects as before is usually the first sign of a full-scale addiction developing.
 In many cases, users feel tired after taking Mandrax and may go to sleep for lengthy periods.
-Depression is also not uncommon and is part and parcel of the Mandrax ‘hangover’.
-This often leads to repeat use of Mandrax to counteract the negative and unpleasant feelings.
+Depression is also not uncommon and is part and parcel of the Mandrax’ hangover’.
+It often leads to the repeated use of Mandrax to counteract the negative and unpleasant feelings.

 Withdrawal from Mandrax takes place a few days after stopping use.
-Sleeping problems, nervous, anxious and irritable feelings, headaches, restlessness and eating problems are also common.
-Mandrax has proved to be a particularly difficult habit to break according to the Cape Town Drug Counselling Centre.
+Sleeping problems, nervousness, anxiety and irritable feelings, headaches, restlessness and eating problems are also common.
+Mandrax has proved to be a tough habit to break, according to the Cape Town Drug Counselling Centre.